apenzk/dafny-training/README.md

 ```
 ## Note

-On MacOSX, if you have manually installed the Dafny 3.0.0  release you may encounter some permission issues on MacOSX.
+On MacOSX, if you have manually installed the Dafny 4.x  release you may encounter some permission issues.
-In that case, you may have to _allow_ several files to be executable (this is via the _Security_ widget in the _Preferences_.)
+Run the script provided with Dafny `allow_on_mac.sh` to fix this issue.

 # Dafny Reference Manual